-The following table shows how breaker positions are validated based on Aux CLOSE:
+The following table shows how breaker positions are validated based on Aux ON:

-States of th Inputs e Digital Validated Breaker Positions Aux ON-I Aux OFF-I Pos ON Pos OFF Pos Indeterm Pos Disturb Pos 0 Not wired 0 0 1 (while "t- Move ON" is running) 0 (while "t- Move ON" is running) 0 Pos Indeterm 0 Not wired 0 1 0 0 1 Pos OFF 1 Not wired 1 0 0 0 2 Pos ON
+States of the Digital Inputs Validated Breaker Positions Aux ON-I Aux OFF-I Pos ON Pos OFF Pos Indeterm Pos Disturb Pos 0 Not wired 0 0 1 (while "t-Move ON" is running) 0 (while "t- Move ON" is running) 0 Pos Indeterm 0 Not wired 0 1 0 0 1 Pos OFF 1 Not wired 1 0 0 0 2 Pos ON

-If there is no digital input assigned to the "Aux CLOSE" contact, the position indication "Pos" has the value 3 (disturbed).
+If there is no digital input assigned to the "Aux ON" contact the position indication "Pos" has the value 3 (disturbed).

-Single Position Indication - Aux OPEN
+Single Position Indication - Aux OFF

-If only the Aux OPEN signal is used for the monitoring of the "OPEN command", the switch command will start the moving timer.
-The Position Indication will indicate an "Pos Indeterm" position.
+If only the Aux OFF signal is used for the monitoring of the "OPEN command", the switch command starts the moving timer.
+The Position Indication indicates an "Pos Indeterm" position.
 When the switchgear reaches its end position before the moving timer elapses, the "Pos OFF" and "CES succesf" signals are issued.
 At the same time the signal "Pos Indeterm" disappears.

-If the moving time has elapsed before the switchgear has reached the OPEN position, the switching operation was not successful and the Position Indication changes to "Pos Disturb" and the signal "Pos Indeterm" disappears.
+If the moving time has elapsed before the switchgear has reached the OPEN position the switching operation was not successful and the Position Indication changes to "Pos Disturb" and the signal "Pos Indeterm" disappears.